Evolutionary invasion analysis: Evolutionary branching

 the fitness landscape for the dimorphic population must be a perturbation of that for a monomorphic resident near the singular strategy.

 Trait evolution plots

 Evolution after branching is illustrated using trait evolution plots.
 These show the region of coexistence, the direction of evolutionary change and whether points where the selection gradient vanishes are fitness maxima or minima.
 Evolution may well lead the dimorphic population outside the region of coexistence, in which case one morph is extinct and the population once again becomes monomorphic.

-Other uses
+Applications

-Adaptive dynamics effectively combines game theory and population dynamics.
-As such, it can be very useful in investigating how evolution affects the dynamics of populations.
+Evolutionary invasion analysis, and the overlapping areas of adaptive dynamics and evolutionary dynamics combine evolutionary game theory and population dynamics.
+Thus, they can be useful in investigating how evolution affects population dynamics.
 One interesting finding to come out of this is that individual-level adaptation can sometimes result in the extinction of the whole population/species, a phenomenon known as evolutionary suicide.

+Because evolutionary branching is one possible outcome at an evolutionary singular strategy, if this occurs it can be used to model speciation.

+Expanding models of the invasion of mutants to consider age-structured populations allows evolutionary invasion analysis to be applied to the understanding of age-specific resistance to infectious disease.
+Another example of the application of evolutionary invasion analysis to structured populations is given by Willams and Kamel (2021).
+Here the population structure may be age-related, but it may also be stage-, space-, or structured based on other ecological assumptions.

+Whether or not age-structure is considered, the population models considered above can also be modified to study the related problem of host-parasite coevolution.

+But why stop at two populations?
+The dynamics of food webs have been of interest in ecology for a long time.
+Yacinne et al. (2021) took the underlying principles of the models discussed above and applied them to the understanding of the interaction of many species evolving in a food web.

+Another application domain helps explain how diverse species persist in different ecological niches.
+Ito and Sasaki (2023) combine an ecological model for species packing with an extension of the evolutionary models discussed above showing evolutionary invasion analysis.
+They show geographical and evolutionary divergence by comparison to most evolutionary advanced populations.
+These populations lagging in evolutionary time can be described as "living fossils".